foam-framework/foam/tutorial/2-model.md

 Most of these properties are straightforward, just the data about each phone.
 Some are notable:

-- `id` is not required, but it's generally a good idea for objects which will be stored in a DAO to have an `id` property.
-Many DAOs require a primary key, and they will use `id` if it exists.
+- `id` is not required, but it's generally a good idea for objects to have a primary key.
-    - You can specify a complex ID using the `ids` field of a class.
-    - If you have an `id` property, DAOs will use that.
+    - If you have an `id` property, that's the primary key.
-    - Failing that, they use the first property in the `properties` array.
+    - Failing that, the first property in the `properties` array is the primary key.
-- `imageUrl` has `view` specified as `ImageView`, so that when we render it in a `View`, an `ImageView` will be created for it.
+- `imageUrl` has `view` specified as `ImageView`, so that when we render it in a view, an `ImageView` will be created for it.
 - `images` is defined as a `StringArrayProperty`, which handles array-valued properties better than the default generic property.